Archive 8 Statistics All Parents of Special Needs Kids Should Know

 Percentage of United States children aged 3-17 years diagnosed with a developmental disability is shown.

-Statistics of Kids with Special Needs
+Kids with Special Needs Statistics

 UNICEF’s report includes internationally comparable data from 42 countries and more than 60 child well-being indicators.
 The report shows the obstacles children with special needs face and how these often result in negative health and social outcomes.
 Statistics resulting from comparing non-disabled kids with disabled kids are: